microsoft/LightGBM/R-package/README.md

 The default compiler is Visual Studio (or [MS Build](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)) in Windows.
 You also can use Rtools (default) or [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) to compile by setting `use_mingw` to `TRUE` in `R-package/src/install.libs.R`.

 It is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
 For simple systems (like laptops or small desktops), MinGW64 is recommended.
+By default, it will attempt to build the package using Visual Studio.
+For MinGW users who wants to install online, please check the end of this document for installation using a helper package ([Laurae2/lgbdl](https://github.com/Laurae2/lgbdl/)).

 For Mac OS X users, gcc with OpenMP support must be installed first.
 Refer to [wiki](https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#osx) for installing gcc with OpenMP support.